 So for those inclined to remain on the hammock, here are five reasons why these unseasonal byelections are actually worthy of your attention.

 - Wynne’s first electoral test: Since winning the Liberal leadership and becoming premier in January, Wynne has dealt with departing cabinet ministers and an ongoing fallout from the gas plant scandal.
 This is the first chance voters will have to weigh- in on her performance.

 - Can Tories pierce fortress Toronto?
 The Progressive Conservatives’ hopes in Etobicoke-Lakeshore ride with Doug Holyday, a Toronto city councillor who served as Rob Ford’s deputy mayor.
 As allegations of crack smoking swirled around the mayor this spring, Holyday was able to keep his distance from Ford, emerging as a voice of stability while city hall devolved into a circus.
 PC Leader Tim Hudak has long been keen to break the Liberal lock on Toronto ridings; this may be his party's best chance.

 - Can Adam Giambrone stage a comeback?
 First elected to Toronto city council at age 26, former TTC chair Adam Giambrone was something of a political prodigy.
-His candidacy for the NDP marks his first appearance on the political stage since a sex scandal derailed his 2010 mayoralty campaign.

 - Will embracing the enemy work for Ken Coran?
 Coran, a man who only months ago was among the Liberals’ fiercest critics, is now fighting for the right to join their ranks.
 The former head of the Ontario Secondary School Teachers Association is in a three-way race against the NDP’s Peggy Sattler and PC candidate Ali Chahbar in London West.